Demongit01/Bypass/README.md

 >Prompts like MultiBot | SSN | Dan - was made by me
 >
 >Other prompts was remaded (shorter and rewrote) by me

+If you have any ideas or would like to add more prompts in my repository, you're free to ask in Issues.
+If you submit an idea with a prompt, by creating an issue, you have to write in the title:  <Prompt name>
+And inside of issue, you need to write what does it do, which mode does it has, his behavior and other, and then i implement this idea into a prompt, and sign this request that you sended request for it.

 __My discord: LeX#1000__